pnwairfire/bluesky/docs/configuration.md

 user defined grid settings ('CENTER_LATITUDE', 'CENTER_LONGITUDE',
 'WIDTH_LONGITUDE', 'HEIGHT_LATITUDE', 'SPACING_LONGITUDE', and
 'SPACING_LONGITUDE').
-Otherwise, it will look in 'config' > 'dispersion' > 'hysplit' > 'grid' for 'boundary', 'spacing', and 'domain' fields.
-If not defined, it will look for 'boundary', 'spacing', and 'domain' in the top level 'met' object.
+Otherwise, it will look in 'config' > 'dispersion' > 'hysplit' > 'grid' for 'boundary', 'spacing', and 'projection' fields.
+If not defined, it will look for 'boundary', 'spacing', and 'projection' in the top level 'met' object.

 ###### if running vsmoke dispersion: